 Medicare Part B Premium

-The 2026 Medicare Part B standard premium is $202.90/month per medicare-2026-premiums-and-deductibles.json (sourced to the CMS CY2026 deductible/coinsurance memo).
+The 2026 Medicare Part B standard premium is $202.90/month, or $2,435 across the year, per medicare-2026-premiums-and-deductibles.json (sourced to the CMS CY2026 deductible/coinsurance memo).
 Georgia Medicaid pays this premium through the Medicare buy-in agreement with CMS.
 The buy-in process:

 1. DCH transmits SLMB enrollment data to CMS monthly